Ebonsignori/Operating-Systems-Fall-2018/lecture_5 (8-30)/README.md

 **Syntax Analyzer**
    - Makes sure that if you write a statement, the syntax is correct.
-   - Uses an automata to verify syntax for every statement.
+   - Uses automata to verify syntax for every statement.
-   - Example, automata for if statement, for for statement, etc.
+   - Example, individual automata for if statement, for statement, etc.
-   - Start of syntax analyzer uses epsilon to move between each of these automata (see image).
+   -  Start of syntax analyzer uses epsilon to move between each of these statements who have their own separate automata, joined by epsilon transitions from starting node. (see image).
    ![Automata](./imgs/automata.JPG)
 **Semantic Analyzer**
    - Build an execution matrix to check for correctness of semantics.